 Foods and drinks that may reduce nausea

-May women swear by ginger to help with sickness during pregnancy, and studies have shown that it does reduce nausea in some people.
+Many women swear by ginger to help with sickness during pregnancy, and studies have shown that it does reduce nausea in some people.
 You could try sipping ginger ale, having ginger tea or sucking a piece of fresh or preserved ginger.
 Some women also find that other herbal teas such as peppermint or chamomile can help deal with nausea.
 However, as there is limited information on the safety of herbal teas in pregnancy, it is advised not to drink more than four cups a day.